Active Travel Fund; Dropped Kerbs

 Romsey

-Hampshire County Council has appointed M Group to carry out improvement works in Romsey.
-The works involve the construction of flush dropped kerbs and informal crossing points.
+Hampshire County Council has appointed M Group to carried out improvement works in Romsey.
+The works involved the construction of flush dropped kerbs and informal crossing points.

 • existing kerbstones to be removed